 Tomorrow (December 10), the CMHR will also focus on inclusion and accessibility for people of all abilities during events held at the Museum in Winnipeg for International Human Rights Day.
 Admission is free all day and includes demonstrations of assistive technology used by people who are blind or non-verbal, a guide dog presentation, and performances by a Deaf mime troupe and an all-abilities dance group.
 Sign-language interpreters and touch-signal intervenors (who assist people who are Deaf-blind) will be positioned throughout the building.

-This month marks the 10th anniversary of the United Nations Convention on the Rights of Persons with Disabilities.
+This month marks the 10th anniversary of the United Nations Convention on the Rights of Persons with Disabilities - will open in a new tab.

 A museum for everyone: inclusive approach to design